27674385606

 Viber allows you to hide chats from your home screen and protect them with a PIN.
 If your phone is stolen, your confidential chats will still be safe.
 You can also start new chats without revealing your phone number, although Viber requires it when signing up.

-While Viber’s encryption protocol is based on the popular, open-source Signal protocol, it isn’t open-source itself.
+While Viber’s encryption protocol is based on the popular, open-source Signal protocol, it isn’t open source itself.
 That means you’ll just have to trust Viber with your security.

 What makes messaging apps secure?

-End-to-end encryption is the defining feature of secure messaging apps, but it’s not enough on its own to do all the work.
+End-to-end encryption is the defining feature of the most secure messaging apps, but it’s not enough on its own to do all the work.
 Other important security features include default encryption, open-source code, and minimal data collection, if any at all.

-These features and capabilities work together to secure your messages, and they prevent others from tampering with the app itself to compromise your security or personal information.
+These features and capabilities work together to secure your messages, and they help prevent others from tampering with the app itself to compromise your security or personal information.

 End-to-end encryption

 End-to-end encryption means your private chat messages are scrambled, and only the sender and receiver of the messages have the “keys” to read them.
-With end-to-end encryption, no one besides you and the person you’re talking to can decipher your messages.
+With end-to-end data encryption, no one besides you and the person you’re talking to can decipher your messages.

 After whistleblower Edward Snowden revealed the NSA’s global surveillance program, the importance of encryption and online privacy was made clear.
 Since then, many companies have added and improved encryption in their software.
-When checking an Android app for safety or evaluating an iOS app, look for end-to-end encryption as a minimum if you’re using it as a secure messaging app.
+When checking an Android app for safety or evaluating an iOS app, look for end-to-end encrypted messaging as a minimum if you’re using it as a secure messaging app.

 Default encryption settings

 The most secure messaging apps have end-to-end encryption enabled as the default (or only) setting.
-Others require you to go into the settings and activate the encryption for communication, while others encrypt messages only in certain scenarios.
+Some apps require you to go into the settings and activate the encryption for communication, while others encrypt messages only in certain scenarios.
 Look for a private chat app that has end-to-end encryption set as the default.

 Open-source code